Ph.D. Analytical Toxicology, University of Utah 2001

 Many if not most proteins are molecularly modified after translation.
 Abnormal protein modification may exist as either a cause or an effect of disease; it therefore warrants exploration as a potentially rich source of disease markers.
 In combination with optimized sample preparation techniques, modern bioanalytical tools such as mass spectrometry are now capable of routinely characterizing and quantifying the relative abundance of most protein PTMs.
 Yet caution is warranted as certain protein modifications-oxidative PTMs in particular-may arise as artifacts of less-than-optimal sample handling, potentially confounding their use as disease markers and interfering with conventional clinical laboratory tests based on binding interactions (e.g., ELISAs where protein quantification is based on interaction of the target protein with an antibody).
 We are interested in tracking protein modifications due to artifactual oxidation, determining how they affect conventional clinical laboratory tests, and figuring out how to prevent them from occurring.

-Chad Borges is an assistant professor with joint appointments in the School of Molecular Sciences and The Biodesign Institute.
+Chad Borges is an associate professor with joint appointments in the School of Molecular Sciences and The Biodesign Institute.
 He received a B.S. in chemistry from Walla Walla College (WA) in 1997.
 He went on to complete a Ph.D. in Analytical Toxicology (2001) at the University of Utah under Professor Douglas Rollins, the medical director in charge of doping control for the 2002 Olympic Games.
 His dissertation research focused on the role of hair pigments and cellular transport in drug incorporation into hair.
 He continued his education as a postdoctoral fellow at Michigan State University under pioneering mass spectrometrist J. Throck Watson, where he studied protein mass spectrometry with an emphasis on characterizing protein posttranslational modifications.
 In 2003, he returned to Utah where he helped establish the Olympic-level certified Sports Medicine Research and Testing Laboratory.
 Following successful laboratory accreditation, he transitioned to the Biodesign Institute at ASU in 2007 where he worked for several years as a research faculty member with Dr. Randall Nelson before joining the Department of Chemistry & Biochemistry (now School of Molecular Sciences) in 2013.
-Professor Borges? research interests include development and application of a new form of bottom-up glycomics recently developed by his group; developing molecular markers of biospecimen integrity; and characterization of protein posttranslational modifications as indicators of disease and physiological function.
+Professor Borges research interests include development and application of a new form of bottom-up glycomics recently developed by his group; developing molecular markers of biospecimen integrity; and characterization of protein posttranslational modifications as indicators of disease and physiological function.